dn-lo/SFND_Radar/README.md

 # Sensor Fusion NanoDegree - Radar Course
-Project code developed for the Radar Course, the third one in the Sensor Fusion NanoDegree.
+Project code developed for the Radar Course in the Sensor Fusion NanoDegree.